x65534/pico-gym/forensics/scrambled-bytes/readme.md

 Analyzing the `send.py` script, we can see that it performs the following steps:
 - Seeds `random` with the current `time`.
 - Shuffles the payload with `random.shuffle`.
 - Sends each byte of the payload over UDP in its own datagram.
-It uses `random` to generate the source port and a value to XOR with the payload.
+It uses `random.randrange` to generate the source port and a value to XOR with the payload.

-Since the random number generated is seeded with the current time, this means if we know the time that the payload was sent, we can generate the same sequence of psuedo-random values originally used to shuffle and encrypt the payload.
+Since the random number generator is seeded with the current time, this means if we know the time that the payload was sent, we can generate the same sequence of psuedo-random values originally used to shuffle and encrypt the payload.
 This will allow us to decrypt and unshuffle the data.

 Taking a look at the log in Wireshark and filtering for `udp`, we see many packets being sent with a length of 1.
 ![](img/scrambled-bytes-1.png)